 Nice try!
 Not likely!

 People try all sorts of things to get out of going to prison.
 While saying you are suicidal may slow the process down a wee bit it won’t prevent it.

 Jails and prisons have psychiatric units.
 They can put people on suicide watch.
-So just because you say you are suicidal will not prevent you serving a prison term.
+So just because you say you are suicidal will not prevent you from serving a prison term.

 Not guilty by reason of insanity.

 This may get you off from the prison term but you may not be happy with the way it goes.
 Not guilty by reason of insanity means that at the time you committed the crime you did not understand that what you were doing was wrong.
-This is way beyond seriously and persistently mental illness and has nothing much to do with saying you want to kill yourself.
+This is way beyond seriously and persistent mental illness and has nothing much to do with saying you want to kill yourself.